NgModules help organize an application into cohesive blocks of functionality.

 FormsModule to the

-once we declare our new component, pipe and directive.
+once you declare the new component, pipe, and directive.

 Do not add